 Store: Leftover pot pie casserole can be stored in an airtight container in the refrigerator for up to 4 days.

 Reheat: You can reheat leftovers in the oven or microwave.
-If reheating in the oven, cover with foil and bake at 350°F for about 20-25 minutes.
+Cover with foil if reheating in the oven and bake at 350°F for about 20-25 minutes.
 If reheating in the microwave, transfer to a microwave-safe dish and heat for 1-2 minutes.

 If you want to freeze the meal to enjoy later, allow it to cool completely before transferring it to an airtight container.
 Place the container in the freezer it should keep well for up to 3 months.